About the author

 Hispanic Heritage Month also brings the Georgia Latino International Film Festival, an Afro-Latino curated nonprofit organization.
 Since its 2011 inception, the festival has grown impressively from 150 attendees to more than 1,500.

-Deadline entry fee: US Latino/Hispanic Feature Films are $50 (Earlybird), $75 (Regular).
+Deadline entry fee: For US Latino/Hispanic Feature Films,$50 (Earlybird), $100 (Standard).
 Fees are higher for non-Latino/Hispanic submissions.
-The festival also offers discounts for FilmFreeway Gold Members.
+Discounts are available for students and FilmFreeway Gold Members.

 Baltimore International Black Film Festival